Tunao2den/http-web-server/README.md

 # HTTP Server with Sockets

-This is a custom HTTP server built using sockets, currently designed to handle **GET** requests.
+This project is a custom HTTP server built using sockets.
-By using Java annotations, you can create controller classes and define route methods in a simple, intuitive way.
+By using Java annotations, you can create controller classes and define route methods in a simple way.

+---

-## Quick Start Guide
+## Quick Start Guide:

 ## 1. Create a Controller Class
 Define your controller class and annotate it with **@Controller**